Bolton Cenotaph

 Bolton Cenotaph is a First World War memorial in Victoria Square, Bolton, Greater Manchester, England.
-It serves as the principal monument commemorating the men and women of Bolton who lost their lives during the war and subsequent conflicts, and is a Grade II* listed building.
+It serves as the principal monument commemorating the men and women of Bolton who lost their lives during the war and subsequent conflicts, and it is designated a Grade II* listed building.

 History

 The cenotaph was commissioned by the County Borough of Bolton and unveiled on 14 July 1928 as a tribute to those who died in the First World War.
 Additional inscriptions were added after the Second World War to honour those who died between 1939 and 1945.
 The memorial remains the focal point of Bolton's annual Remembrance Day ceremonies and other civic commemorations.

 On 30 April 1999, Bolton Cenotaph was designated a Grade II* listed building for its architectural and historic significance.
 In 2023 Bolton Council restored its floodlighting to ensure the monument could be fully illuminated at night for the first time in years.

 Design and construction

-The cenotaph was designed by A. J. Hope, a prominent local architect, and constructed from Kemnay granite.
+The cenotaph was designed by A. J. Hope and constructed from Kemnay granite.
 It features a tall pylon in the Neoclassical style, penetrated by an arch that frames a bronze cross overlaid with an inverted crusader's sword.
 The structure stands on a moulded base with inset steps and is flanked by two projecting pedestals.